Film and Television

 Our students develop excellent transferable skills, which are highly sought after by employers.
 Graduates have gone into film production, research, broadcasting, arts administration, education, and finance and related business sectors.

-We host frequent masterclasses and talks with industry figures, which have in the past included directors, producers, visual effects artists and animators.
-These are specifically careers-oriented and help students understand the inner workings of the film and television industry.
+We host frequent masterclasses and talks with industry figures, which have included directors, producers, visual effects artists and animators.
+These are specifically careers oriented and help students understand the inner workings of the film and television industry.